PhilipWhitten/geomAttribute/help/source/concept.rst

    >>> print(QgsWkbTypes.displayString(layerSingle.dataProvider().wkbType()))
    LineString

-Fortunately with QGIS you can't insert a *Point* into a *Line* dataset, or, otherwise mix geometry sub-types of different dimensionality.
+Fortunately with a QGIS memory layer you can't insert a *Point* into a *Line* dataset, or, otherwise mix geometry sub-types of different dimensionality.

 .. doctest::